growilabs/growi-docs/docs/en/admin-guide/management-cookbook/markdown.md

 ## Line break setting

 In GROWI's default Markdown syntax, a single line break is not treated as `<br>`.
-To treat a single line break as `<br>`, switch the Line Break setting ON/OFF.
+To treat a single line break as `<br>`, switch the Line break setting ON/OFF.

 <img :src="$withBase('/assets/images/en/markdown_1.png')" alt="markdown_1.png">

-- When Line sreak setting is enabled
+- When Line break setting is enabled
   - Line breaks in page text and comments are treated as `<br>` in HTML

 <img :src="$withBase('/assets/images/en/markdown_2.png')" alt="markdown_2.png">